Complete Brake Inspection & Service

 Most trucks have two service brakes: power-assisted or power-brakes that use engine vacuum and compressed air.
 A professional mechanic should check each brake system carefully before you pull any vehicle on the road.

-Common Brake Problems & Solutions
+Common Brake Problems & Solutions for Heavy-Duty Trucks

 If your heavy-duty truck has a problem with the brakes, it can be repaired by bleeding the brake lines to get rid of the air, replacing brake pads and shoes, welding up the holes in drums or rotors, or fixing worn bearings.
 The cost for replacement work often depends upon the mileage of the vehicle.